juvalen/mb-checker/README.md

 # Bookmark checker
 I have been gathering and classifying bookmarks for more than 20 years.
 Some out of those bookmarks -a few thousand- actually outdated.
 When this python script is fed with a Chrome bookmark file it crawls it and tries to reach each one.
 As a result it generates a file with all the 404 http errors and another with the successfull ones.

+## Requirements
+Having *requests* module installed:

+`pip install requests`

 ## Input file
 File is exported from Chrome using Export History/Bookmarks to JSON extension with name `chrome_bookmarks.json`

 ## Output files
-After processing, valid bookmar files are copied to *filetered.json*.
+After processing, valid bookmark files are copied to `filtered.json`.

-Those bookmarks rejected due to a 404 http error are put in *404.json*.
+Those bookmarks rejected due to a 404 http error are copied to `404.json`.

 The classification structure is preserved.